1300 525 377

 1300 525 377 (1300 ‘LAKERS’)

-MLBC Lakers are part of the domestic league for Kilsyth Basketball Association; games are played at Kilsyth, Lilydale and Oxley Stadiums.
-Boys play on Saturday.
-Girls play Tuesday and Wednesday nights, depending on age.
-Contact the coordinators for more information
+MLBC Lakers are part of the domestic league for Kilsyth Basketball Association (KMDBA); games are played at Kilsyth, Lilydale, Oxley & the new Melba Stadiums.
+Most Boys play on Saturday, Girls generally play Tuesday & Wednesday nights, depending on age.
+Contact the relevant Coordinator for more information

 There are set cut off dates: